Professor of Law and Associate Dean for Research and Faculty Development

 Assistant Professor of Legal Studies

-Department of Political Science, University of Massachusetts, Amherst USA
+Department of Political Science, University of Massachusetts, Amherst, UNITED STATES

 Professor Rebecca Hamlin research is focused on law and immigration politics.
 She is interested in how administrative agencies and courts adjudicate migration and citizenship questions, and the political responses to judicial involvement in migration matters.
 She has a particular interest in migrant categorization and the concept of a refugee.